0atman/noboilerplate/scripts/40-compiler-driven-development.md

 ```

 notes:
+Here, we're using the lint groups, `pedantic` and `nursery` to get HUGE insights into our code.
+As the names suggest they are annoying and pre-release, respectively, but I love them both!
 See my other videos or the markdown script for this one, for my recommended ways to set up clippy.
-Here, we're using the huge lint groups, `pedantic` and `nursery` to get HUGE insights into our code.
-As the names suggest they are annoying and pre-release, respectively, but I love them both!

 Clippy has told us, quite rightly that it would be more flexible to use a string slice, not a string, and that if we're using a single space character as a pattern for splitting, we should use single quotes to make it a character literal, not a string of length 1.